 The super-niche killer combo

-Combining the fact that (1) you create unique, entertaining content that (2) is going to be targeted at exactly the right people, makes for a compelling social media strategy.
-You’re reducing the cost of exposure, you’re creating content that will resonate with your target individuals and, therefore, are maximising the chance of engaging and converting them into customers.
+Combining (1) creating unique, entertaining content that (2) is targeted at exactly the right people, makes for a compelling social media strategy.
+You’re reducing the cost of exposure, you’re creating content that will resonate with your target individuals and, therefore, are maximising the chance of engaging them and converting them into customers.

 Your super-niche is your path to a broader audience; fill the gold rings and you’ll spill into the red.
 One by one, members of your wider audience will buy into your brand as they see others doing so.
 This is truly one of the keys to a great social media marketing strategy.